calculix/Cubit-CalculiX/README.md

 ![projection of displacements](/readme_docs/projection_01.png?raw=true "projection of displacements")

 # known issues
 - Can not open results for Paraview 5.12.0 out of Cubit.
-Please use Paraview 5.11.* See https://gitlab.kitware.com/paraview/paraview/-/issues/22614
+Please use Paraview 5.11.* or a new Version with a fix.
+See https://gitlab.kitware.com/paraview/paraview/-/issues/22614

 - History Bug on Windows: Currently commands that will be send using the gui won't be recorded into the history tab.
 This has been fixed for Linux.
 In the current windows release (2024.8) are some symbols missing.
 So we have to wait onto the next release to fix this for windows too.